 “So,” said Farkas, “I thought you might be interested in jointly buying the house with me.
 Half-half.
 That way, you would, at least, own half a house for you and Christopher.”
 Ide sat there dumbfounded.
 “You’re not that young anymore,” Farkas continued with a half-smile.
 “You have to consider your financial future,” he said more seriously.

-“And if, for some reason, it didn’t quite work after a while?” said Ide.
+“And if, for some reason, it didn’t quite work after a while?” asked Ide.

-“Then one of us could buy the other one out or we’d sell it.”
+“Then one of us could buy the other one out or we’d sell it,” said Farkas.